-019. Borgatta, Edgar F., "Research Problems in Evaluation of Health Service Demonstrations," Millbank Memorial Fund Quarterly, vol. 44, no. 4, (1966), part 2, 182-199.
+Borgatta, Edgar F. "Research Problems in Evaluation of Health Service Demonstrations," Millbank Memorial Fund Quarterly, vol. 44, No. 4 (1966), part 2, 182-199.

 Evaluation research requires a clear statement of what is to be evaluated.
-Although medical programs appear duite clear in intent, the addition of goals other than improved medical health complicates the situation.
-Priorities must be determined, decisions made on the primacy of short or long-range effects, and criteria of success must be developed.
+Although medical programs appear quite clear in intent, the addition of goals other than improved medical health complicates the situation.
+Priorities must be determined, decisions made on the primacy of short- or long-range effects, and criteria of success must be developed.
 In almost all cases, some program goals will be in conflict.
 In public health programs, one treatment may not be most effective for all subgroups.
-There may also be conflicts between goals and values, eq., use of abortion in family planning.
+There may also be conflicts between goals and values, e.g., use of abortion in family planning.

 In general, experimental design is the most rigorous and scientific method of evaluation, but it will not eliminate all problems of validity.
 Improper sampling, regression, pre-test interference with the treatment and many other factors may contaminate the situation.
 Looser designs are sometimes appropriate.
 For example, when a new drug is introduced there is often no need for a control group, but care must be taken in the analysis to examine alternative hypotheses to explain the change before conclusions are drawn.
-In demonstration projects in particular, staff
+In demonstration projects in particular, staff enthusiasm about a new treatment may affect the outcome, and results may not persist over time or transfer to another population.

 The evaluator must also be aware of outside factors, such as the feasibility of his analysis and recommendations in the light of public sentiments.
-He must evaluate in terms of culture and values as well as
+He must evaluate in terms of culture and values as well as efficiency.